atgreen/green-orb/README.md

   platforms).
 * killing the observed program.

-`orb-ag` is very easy to configure and use.
-It's just one binary and one yaml config file.
-Simply preface your program with `orb-ag -c config.yaml`.
+Green ORB is very easy to configure and use.
+It's just one binary, `orb`, and one yaml config file.
+Simply preface your program with `orb -c config.yaml`.
 For example, instead of:
 ```
 $ java -jar mywebapp.jar
 ```
 ...use...
 ```
-$ orb-ag -c config.yaml java -jar mywebapp.jar
+$ orb -c config.yaml java -jar mywebapp.jar
 ```

 Or, if you are using containers, change...